 An insurance agent was convicted of felony-theft for selling a complex market-linked (indexed) annuity to an 83-year-old woman who seemed to show signs of dementia.
 Perhaps the test for dementia should be whether you’d be willing to buy one of these market-linked annuities where the commission to the selling agent can be up to 12% of the invested lump-sum or even higher.

-A group of medical doctors is calling for higher taxes on high-income Canadians.
+A group of medical doctors is calling for higher taxes on high-income Canadians (the web page for this story has disappeared).
 Their definition of high income starts at only $100,000 per year.

 The Motley Fool says “Ignore the experts.
 Index funds are for chumps.”
 The article writer, Rich Smith, demonstrated 20/20 hindsight in his reasoning, and he forgot to include “buy our investing newsletters” in the article’s title.